Our liquid world of work

 Prof John Buchanan (in that same article) says that sometimes so called innovation is just about risk shifting.
 What does risk shifting look like?
 What specifically does that mean for employers and employees?

 For the forseeable future, employers will want to create and maintain a strong competitive advantage – no news there.
 They’ll need high caliber people to achieve results – likewise, no surprises.
 But we do see change and disruption.
-There are new rules for how we work taking hold as organisations strive to improve their flexibility and financial performance (shedding fixed costs in property, labour and technology) in three key ways
+There are new rules for how we work taking hold as organizations strive to improve their flexibility and financial performance (shedding fixed costs in property, labour and technology) in three key ways

 1. Activity based work – hot desking saves money.
 Real estate is expensive for any business.
 ABW also encourages a new way for employees to engage, collaborate and work with agility (see my next blog for more on this topic)